nehit07/Nehit---Demo/README.md

 # Nehit---Demo
-This is my first Git Repostitory.
+This is my first Git repository.
+Author - Nehit Vasavada.